LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

    1. New Lesson: [Broadway](https://github.com/dashbitco/broadway) library by Dashbit
    2. New Lesson: [Flow](https://github.com/dashbitco/flow) library by Dashbit

-   Together these give us coverage of the data trifect: GenStage, Flow, and Broadway.
+   Together these give us coverage of the data trifecta: GenStage, Flow, and Broadway.

 3. **Ecto**